mattva01/schooltool/src/schooltool/restclient/README.txt

     >>> data = '''
     ...
 Resource1, A simple resource
     ...
 Resource2, A complex resource
+    ... beamer-1, A good new beamer
+    ... beamer-2, An old bad beamer
     ... '''.strip()

     >>> for row in csv.reader(data.splitlines()):